Hassans > Gibraltar, Gibraltar > Firm Profile

 |Ms Gemma Vasquez||Gemma is a Partner in the Corporate and Commercial team.
 She specialises…||View Profile|

 Staff FiguresNumber of lawyers : 80

 LanguagesChinese (Cantonese Mandarin English French Hebrew Italian Portuguese Spanish

-OtherContacts : James Levy CBE QC (senior partner) Contacts : Javier Chincotta (managing partner) Other office : Sotogrande
+OtherContacts : James Levy CBE KC (Senior Partner) Contacts : Javier Chincotta (Managing Partner) Other office : Sotogrande

 Doing Business In